soverenio/docs/docs/administration/configuring-agent.md

 [Kafka](https://kafka.apache.org/) is the only component not built by Soveren and used pretty much as is.
 It can grow very large in terms of the `ephemeral-storage`.

 The default values here are as follows.
-Under normal circumstances you don;t need to touuch any of them.
+Under normal circumstances you don't need to touch any of them.

 ```shell
     resources: